biaslab/ForneyLab.jl/doc/src/graphical_model.rst

             # and some internal stuff for attaching buffers etc...
         end

+Within ForneyLab, only one ``FactorGraph`` instance can be active at a time, and it is referred to as "current graph".
+Graph operations are always implictly applied to the current graph.
 The following functions are available to get/set the currently active ``FactorGraph``:

 .. function:: currentGraph()